TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 also list the first one, two or three parts and only they will be tested.

-Since TYPO3 6.2 the IP condition also supports the special keyword "devIP".
+The IP condition also supports the special keyword "devIP".
 If - instead of using an actual IP address or range - you use this keyword, the IP address, which the visitor uses, will be compared to :code:`$TYPO3_CONF_VARS['SYS']['devIPmask']` as set in the Install Tool.

 Examples:
 ~~~~~~~~~